 Back to reality.
 It’s 2012 and the Swoosh is an all-conquering behemoth.
 This slightly smart-assed alt-history probably undersells Nike’s ability to press athletes into our imagination with their maverick marketing.
 Nike cast Jordan as athletic royalty and gave his products a personality that no other brand could conjure.
 But in the end it all comes down to the man’s greatness.
 You can’t manufacture an MJ.
 Jordan routinely made the unbelievable seem believable like no one before him or since.
 Had he worn adidas he’d still be the best there ever was.
 Who knows, had he gone to adi then maybe today maybe we’d all be saying, ‘It’s gotta be the Stripes!’.

-For a more accurate account of the history of Brand Jordan, check out our Billion Dollar Jump Man feature.
+For a more accurate account of the history of Brand Jordan, check out our 'Defying Gravity' feature.